esnaultdev/MaterialValues/README.md

 ---------------

 - Finish the documentation
+- Fix ill-named and missing values found during the documentation process (a lot)
 - Add missing values in Layout (Structure)
 - Add missing values in Patterns (Navigation drawer, Scrolling techniques)